kangaroolove/qt-highdpi-solution/README.md

 If your project combines with OpenGL, you need to be careful.
 In other words, If you just write the OpenGL in Qt, I think it's OK, and you dont't need to do anything special.
 Whereas, If you are using a OpenGL lib which was written by your colleagues, It means that you maybe need to handle the dpi by yourself to get a correct result, like correct OpenGL window size or position.
 Please do some tests to verify whether existing those problems.

 ## Method1
-- step1: Update your qt version >= 6.3.
+- step1: Update your Qt version >= 6.3.
 - step2: You don't need to do extra action, just rebuild your project.

-If you can't change the qt version or you find that your project can't be compiled through, when you build your project with Qt6.
+If you can't change the Qt version or you find that your project can't be compiled through, when you build your project with Qt6.
 Then you can use the following method.
 This method is based on Windows, but it doesn't matter whether your projects based on Linux or Mac.
 They are the same thought.
 This method is suitable for Qt5 version which supports QT_SCALE_FACTOR.
 It means that Qt version >= 5.6, If I remember correctly.
 ## Method2
 - step1: Calculate the scale factor
 - step2: Use QT_SCALE_FACTOR, I find the application will scale the size correctly and the font is clear.